Wild Mouse (Idlewild)

-Wild Mouse is a roller coaster at Idlewild and Soak Zone in Ligonier, Pennsylvania.
-It is the one of two coasters in the park, and is the only steel roller coaster in the park.
-It is the only wild mouse coaster designed by Vekoma.
+Wild Mouse is a wild mouse roller coaster at Idlewild and Soak Zone in Ligonier, Pennsylvania, United States.
+The wild mouse coaster is the only one of its kind that Vekoma ever built, and it first opened in 1985 at Prater amusement park in Vienna.
+It was later moved to Idlewild, where it reopened in 1993.

 History

 Wild Mouse was originally located at Prater in Vienna, Austria, where it operated as Speeedy Gonzalez from 1985 to 1987.
 It featured a yellow-orange color scheme.
 It was then moved to Alton Towers, an amusement park in Staffordshire, England, where it was renamed Alton Mouse and reopened in 1988.
 At Alton Towers, the ride featured a covered lift hill, which was used to conceal the curves at the top of the hill from riders until they reached the top.

 Alton Mouse closed in 1991 for a multitude of reasons.
 The harsh curve and braking system had diminished its popularity over time.
 Additionally, the section of the park in which it was located was small, and the ride was popular, causing issues with congestion.
 Local residents also complained of the noise levels.
 When Alton Mouse was removed, so were the other rides in its section, which was then subsequently closed off from the rest of the park.

 On May 15, 1993, Alton Mouse reopened at Idlewild as Wild Mouse.
 The track was painted rust red, and the supports were painted black upon its initial arrival to Idlewild.
 Rough air brakes continued to hinder the ride until 2002, when a smoother magnetic braking system was installed by Pribonics Technologies.
 The ride's track was also repainted gray.

 Wild Mouse features a traditional layout, including tight, unbanked curves and short, steep hills.

 The ride did not operate during the 2012 season.
 It reopened to the public on July 14, 2013.

 Following the end of the 2024 season, the ride underwent a large refurbishment, most notably including an improved electrical system.
 The ride reopened on June 28th, 2025.